dcorney/dcorney.github.io/_posts/2023-09-23-matchboxes.md

 <br>

 [^1]: The name is a large nod to Donald Michie's MENACE, short for [Matchbox Educable Noughts and Crosses Engine](https://en.wikipedia.org/wiki/Matchbox_Educable_Noughts_and_Crosses_Engine).
 His [main paper on it](https://people.csail.mit.edu/brooks/idocs/matchbox.pdf) is from The Computer Journal, 1963.
 Yes, it's 60 years old!
 He demonstrated that a set of matchboxes with coloured beads could *learn* how to play a decent game of noughts and crosses (tic-tac-toe).

+[^2]: The main reason for choosing "Green Eggs and Ham" is that it only has 50 words.
+Each matchbox defines the words that can follow it, and quite a few words only appear at the end of a sentence, so we end up with 34 boxes, including the extra \<start\> box.